nathanmarz/storm/external/storm-elasticsearch/README.md

-# Storm ElasticSearch Bolt & Trident State
+# Storm Elasticsearch Bolt & Trident State

-  EsIndexBolt, EsPercolateBolt and EsState allows users to stream data from storm into ElasticSearch directly.
+  EsIndexBolt, EsPercolateBolt and EsState allows users to stream data from storm into Elasticsearch directly.
   For detailed description, please refer to the following.

 ## EsIndexBolt (org.apache.storm.elasticsearch.bolt.EsIndexBolt)

-EsIndexBolt streams tuples directly into ElasticSearch.
+EsIndexBolt streams tuples directly into Elasticsearch.
 Tuples are indexed in specified index & type combination.
 User should make sure that there are "index","type", and "source" fields declared in preceding bolts or spout.
 "index" and "type" fields are used for identifying target index and type.
 "source" is a document in JSON format string that will be indexed in elastic search.